nosferalatu/nosferalatu.github.io.source/content/DerivativeAndLogarithmOfTransforms.md

 $\dfrac{d}{dt}e^{A t} = A*(I + A t + \frac{1}{2} (A t)^2 + ...) = A e^{A t}$.

-Interestingly, note that $A$ can go on the left or the right.
-It is always true that
+It's worth noting that the matrix $A$ can go on the left or right, and it always holds true that

 $Ae^{A t} = e^{A t}A$

-for any square matrix (equation (3.44) in Modern Robotics).
+for any square matrix, as stated in equation (3.44) in Modern Robotics.